Classification of compact manifolds with positive isotropic curvature: Existence of -surgical solutions and applications

 Then we perform manifold connected sums to undo the Ricci flow surgeries which do not introduce orbifold singularities.
 So we do connected sum among $Y_j$, and a finite number of spherical space forms and a finite number of manifolds each diffeomorphic to a quotient manifold of $\mathbb{S}^{n-1} \times \mathbb{R}$ by standard isometries, which are components untouched in the previous step.
 We also do manifold connected sums which undo the decomposition of the orbifolds diffeomorphic to $\mathbb{S}^n// (x,\pm x') \sharp \mathbb{S}^n// (x,\pm x')$ or $\mathbb{S}^n// (x,\pm x') \sharp \mathbb{R}P^n $ performed in the previous step.
 Thus we recover the original manifold $M$ as a desired manifold connected sum. {$\Box$}

 *{0.2cm}

-{\bf Proof of Corollary 1.2}.
+{\bf Proof of Corollary \ref{cor 1.2}}.
 Let $M$ satisfy the assumptions of Corollary \ref{cor 1.2}.
 Then $M$ has a connected sum decomposition as in the conclusion of Theorem \ref{thm 1.1}.
-Note that $n$ is even and $M$ is orientable by assumption, the only orientable $n$-dimensional spherical space form is the sphere $\mathbb{S}^n$, and a manifold-with-boundary of the form $\mathbb{S}^{n-1}/\Gamma_i \times_{\mathbb{Z}_2} [-1,1]$ is non-orientable (recall that an odd dimensional spherical space form must be orientable), hence a manifold which is diffeomorphic to the union of two manifolds-with-boundary both of the form $\mathbb{S}^{n-1}/\Gamma_i \times_{\mathbb{Z}_2} [-1,1]$ along the boundaries is also non-orientable, so we can assume that in the connected sum decomposition of $M$ each summand is diffeomorphic to the total space of an orientable $\mathbb{S}^{n-1}/\Gamma_j$-bundle over $\mathbb{S}^1$ with structure group $\text{Isom}(\mathbb{S}^{n-1}/\Gamma_j)$.
-By comparing the first Betti numbers we see that there is only one such summand, and we are done. {$\Box$}
+Note that $n$ is even and $M$ is orientable by assumption, the only orientable $n$-dimensional spherical space form is the sphere $\mathbb{S}^n$, and a manifold-with-boundary of the form $\mathbb{S}^{n-1}/\Gamma_i \times_{\mathbb{Z}_2} [-1,1]$ is non-orientable (recall that for even $n$ the action of any finite subgroup of $O(n)$ on $\mathbb{S}^{n-1}$ must be orientation-preserving if it is free), hence a manifold which is diffeomorphic to the union of two manifolds-with-boundary both of the form $\mathbb{S}^{n-1}/\Gamma_i \times_{\mathbb{Z}_2} [-1,1]$ along the boundaries is also non-orientable, so we can assume that in the connected sum decomposition of $M$ each summand is diffeomorphic to the total space of an orientable $\mathbb{S}^{n-1}/\Gamma_j$-bundle over $\mathbb{S}^1$ with structure group $\text{Isom}(\mathbb{S}^{n-1}/\Gamma_j)$.
+By comparing the first Betti number we see that there is only one such summand, and we are done. {$\Box$}

 *{0.2cm}